Ninetalesgh/dndcampaign/vault/database/spells.md

 You send a snarling maw of flame forward to seek a target in range.
 Make a ranged spell attack, ignoring half-cover and three-quarters cover.
 On a hit, the target takes 4d6 Piercing damage plus 4d6 Fire damage.
 This attack can target any creature in range to which a traversable path exists, even if it is behind total cover.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the spell creates an additional maw of flame for each three slot levels above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the spell creates an additional maw of flame for each three slot levels above 3.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*